The Farthing Trust

 Overview

-The Farthing Trust was established in August 1974 as a family-run charitable foundation designed to support charitable causes in any area of the world.
-The Trust operates with a distinctive “seed corn” funding approach, prioritizing small projects that need initial startup or early-stage support.
-With recent annual expenditure of £527,827 (2024) and historical grant-making of £494,000 distributed across 232 grants in 2019, the Trust demonstrates consistent commitment to supporting grassroots initiatives.
-The Trust operates internationally, with projects spanning England, Wales, Scotland, and over 15 countries including Afghanistan, Bangladesh, India, Uganda, Zimbabwe, Mexico, Philippines, Malawi, Zambia, Senegal, and Syria.
-All trustees serve without remuneration, reinforcing the Trust's commitment to maximizing funds available for charitable work.
+The Farthing Trust was established in August 1974 as a family-run charitable foundation originating in the Fens of Eastern England, designed to support charitable causes in any area of the world.
+The Trust operates with a distinctive “seed corn” funding approach, prioritising small projects that need initial startup or early-stage support.
+With annual charitable expenditure of £539,550 (year ending April 2025) and total income of £500,935, the Trust demonstrates consistent commitment to supporting grassroots initiatives.
+The Trust operates internationally, with projects spanning England, Wales, Scotland, and countries including India, Uganda, Zimbabwe, Mexico, Philippines, Malawi, Zambia, Senegal, and Syria.
+All trustees serve without remuneration, reinforcing the Trust's commitment to maximising funds available for charitable work.

 Funding Priorities